-My Beauty Routines: All-Vegan, All-Natural, Zero-Waste
+My Beauty Routines: Vegan, Natural, and Zero-Waste

 If you read my post from yesterday, you know that I've ditched most of my old beauty routines.
 The ones I have now are mostly natural, mostly zero-waste, and one hundred percent fuck the patriarchy.
 Obviously, everything is vegan and nothing has been tested on animals.
 Unless otherwise specified, the skincare recipes come from Madeleine Olivia's amazing e-book Minimal Beauty.
 Without further ado, here is exactly how I care for my skin, face, hair, and body!

 - Diluted apple cider vinegar toner (one part ACV to two parts water)